AdobeDocs/uxp-indesign/src/pages/plugins/concepts/manifest/index.md

                 <li>A letter or number key.</li>
             </ul>
             <p>Letters are case-insensitive (e.g., "Cmd+P" and "Cmd+p" mean the same thing and neither requires pressing Shift).
 Other keys (including punctuation, arrow keys, or F1-F12) are currently not supported.</p>
-            <p><strong>Info</strong></p>
-            <p>If your shortcut collides with a built-in XD command or another plugin's shortcut, your shortcut will be ignored, and you"ll see a warning printed to the developer console.</p>
+            <p><strong>Please note:</strong><em> If your shortcut collides with a built-in command in the host app, or another plugin's shortcut, your shortcut will be ignored, and you"ll see a warning printed to the developer console.</em></p>
             <p><strong>Default value</strong></p>
             <p><inlineCode>undefined</inlineCode> (no shortcut)</p>
         </td>